savaslabs/siafg/README.md

 1. Run `yarn start` to view the project in the browser.

 ## App Data

-Running `yarn node data/data-scripts.js` to generate updated JSON tables.` will generate new JSON files under `src/assets/data`.
+Running `yarn node data/data-scripts.js` will generate new JSON files under `src/assets/data`.